And now, we bring you the star of the disappearing panty line: thongs!

 Material breakdown: 100% pima cotton

-Knickey makes super comfortable undies available in a variety of styles (including low-rise and high-rise thongs), sizes, and colors (including naturals and cold solids).
+Subset (formerly called Knickey) makes super comfortable undies available in a variety of styles (including low-rise and high-rise thongs), sizes, and colors (including natural and cold solids).
 Everything is made out of 95% GOTS certified organic cotton with 5% elastane for stretch.

 They’re free of things like toxic dyes and come with certifications like OEKO-TEX and Fair Trade International.
-Knickey is also a great brand for plus-size thong underwear.
+Subset is also a great brand for plus-size thong underwear.

-I’ve been wearing Knickey’s underwear ever since they launched!
+I’ve been wearing Subset’s underwear ever since they launched!
 Their construction has gotten even better since they first started.
-My high-rise Knickey thong is honestly one of my favorite pairs of underwear.
+My high-rise Subset thong is honestly one of my favorite pairs of underwear.
 They’re so comfortable to wear under any high-rise pants.

 Price Range: $17